 At the knee and wrist, dynamic splinting has been identified as beneficial when further progression of ROM is needed after surgery or an injury.
 In 2018, Pace and colleagues performed a Level IV retrospective study, looking at the implementation of dynamic splinting following knee surgery in 74 adolescents and children who had ROM deficits in flexion, extension, or both directions.
-19 84% of the patients experienced a significant increase in ROM, and 58% were able to avoid further surgical intervention.
+A 84% of the patients experienced a significant increase in ROM, and 58% were able to avoid further surgical intervention.
 In 2016, Willis and colleagues looked at the treatment of carpal tunnel syndrome using dynamic splinting at the wrist.
-20 They performed a randomized control trial where the experimental group was provided with dynamic splinting in addition to anti-inflammatories and a stretching program.
+They performed a randomized control trial where the experimental group was provided with dynamic splinting in addition to anti-inflammatories and a stretching program.
 Those patients who received dynamic splinting in addition to the other treatments had a significant decline in the need for surgical intervention after conservative management was complete.
-Similarly, Glasgow and colleagues in 2011 and Shah and colleagues in 2022 looked at the effect of dynamic splinting at the hand and forearm respectively and demonstrated improvements in ROM after injury in both areas. ^{21,22}
+Similarly, Glasgow and colleagues in 2011 looked at the effect of dynamic splinting at the hand and forearm respectively and demonstrated improvements in ROM after injury in both areas.